Subcontractor legal rights to stop work due to non-payment

 I am the owner of a Janitorial company, which subcontracts work from bigger janitorial companies (main contractor).
 Our payment terms as per contract are NET 45days, but the main contractor has never paid as per the terms in contract.
 Frustrated after one year of working with this company I've sent a 30 day notice to terminate our contract which ends in a week.
 Now, I have to receive payments for last 3 months, when I ask them for payment for at least September, they don't respond to my calls or texts or emails.
 Now I want to know, if I can stop working for them immediately until payments are made?
 Is that legal and what are the other complications I might have to face in getting the payments?

-Asked almost 5 years ago in Alberta
+Asked about 5 years ago in Alberta

 Categories: Contracts Civil Litigation Business Law